LouiseMassager/MA1_project/MA1project_ws/src/ma1_project/push_panda/README.md

  The goal is to test the performances of Pybullet compared to Gazebo as a physics engine for reinforcement learning applications in robotics.

- (! project still in progress !)

 ## Features

 In order to run this project, multiple prerequisites are needed:
 - mujoco-py package from MuJoCo
 - python3
-- gym package from OpenAI
 - ROS Noetic

 Specific at Mujoco simulation: